This is a test.

 Tail Wags

-Older dogs often get a very sweet demeanor that is truly wonderful.
+During your dog’s golden years, older dogs often develop a very sweet demeanor that is truly wonderful.
 Your pooch will remain loving and loyal until the very end.
 Savor this special time with your pet.
 Spend time with Fido, and offer lots of treats and belly rubs to keep that tail wagging.

 Please call us, your Brampton, ON pet hospital, for all your dog’s veterinary care needs.
 We’re here to help!